lstate/lstate.github.io/_pages/index.markdown

 [KDD Lab](https://kdd.isti.cnr.it/)
 at the University of Pisa, my PhD is hosted by the [Scuola Normale Superiore](https://www.sns.it/eng).
 My PhD supervisors are Salvatore Ruggieri and Franco Turini.

-I want to contribute to a better understanding of machine learning models.
-Specifically, I am interested in the social implications of those systems, and long-term consequences.
-I am currently focusing on developing and improving explanation techniques for machine learning models that are not interpretable, with a focus on constrastive explanations.
-To this end, I am heavily drawing from formal logic.

-I am also interested in feminist theory, and making scientific research accessible for a broader public.

 Feel free to contact me via [email](mailto:laura.state@di.unipi.it) or on